liangtianumich/ART_data_analyzer/readme.txt

 data_reader: extracting data from various data file formats (default format lammps dump file), read data into a pandas.Dataframe

 event_selector: load the accepted events and select events passed stage 1 two criteria first to save these events into selected_events.json
-Selected events will be further filtered by the redundant event search function event_redudant_check, which implement redundancy check of all possible pairs of events that has already passed stage 1 two criterias
+Selected events will be further filtered by the redundant event search function, which implement redundancy check of all possible pairs of events that has already passed stage 1 two criterias

 Util: utilities containing various classes and functions for other modules

 calculator package:
-	/local_atom_env_calculator: calculate the local environment quantities for each atom, such as the fundamental quantities bond distance, bond orientation, coordination number to replace a complete set of structural functions represented by the radial basis functions and spherical harmonics, that will reduce the risk of overfitting due to the limited number of training data, simplify the physics by machine learning models for computational costs during later correlation analysis
-	bond_distance_calculator: calculate all bond distance for each atom an extra function will read the results file and extract statistics for 		correlation analysis
-	bond_orientation_calculator: calculate the bond orientation for all three atom 			pair for each center local atom an extra function will read the results file and extract statistics
-	coordination_number_calculator: calculate and summarize the number of different 		atomic species around the center atom an extra function will read the results file and extract statistics

-	calculate local atomic physical quantities that are derived from local atomic structure/environment
 	strain_calculator: calculate the atomic strains for all events or a user customized subset of events

 	voronoi analysis: calculate the voronoi index and voronoi class for all atoms for all events for a suer customized subset of events

 	stress_calculator,  coming soon
-		implemented as in “How thermally activated deformation starts in metallic glass”
+		implemented by LAMMPS based on “How thermally activated deformation starts in metallic glass”

 	shear_modulus calculator, coming soon
-		implemented as in “Configurational dependence of elastic modulus of metallic glass”
+		implemented by LAMMPS based on “Configurational dependence of elastic modulus of metallic glass”

 	D2min calculator:
 		non-affine displacement modified in terms of “dynamic” in state rather than dynamic in time